| The Brechner ReportVolume 19, Number 12

 advances its own interests, but also that it is used to serve the people to enable them to

+become the informed citizens necessary to a free healthy society?
 In recent years, Florida's leaders have responded to the challenge.
 With the adoption

 of Chapter 95-296, Laws of Florida, the Legislature has signalled governmental agencies